Mehrgarh: Pottery

 Evidence of pottery begins from Period II.
-In period III, the finds become much more abundant as the potter's wheel is introduced, and they show more intricate designs and also animal motifs.
+In Period III, the finds become much more abundant as the potter's wheel is introduced, and they show more intricate designs and also animal motifs.
 The characteristic female figurines appear beginning in Period IV and the finds show more intricate designs and sophistication.
 Pipal leaf designs are used in decoration from Period VI.
 Some sophisticated firing techniques were used from Periods VI and VII and an area reserved for the pottery industry has been found at mound MR1.
 However, by Period VIII, the quality and intricacy of designs seem to have suffered due to mass production, and a growing interest in bronze and copper vessels.

 Burials

 There are two types of burials in the Mehrgarh site.
 There were individual burials where a single individual was enclosed in narrow mud walls and collective burials with thin mud-brick walls within which skeletons of six different individuals were discovered.
 The bodies in the collective burials were kept in a flexed position and were laid east to west.
-Child bones were found in large jars or urn burials (4000~3300 BCE).
+Child bones were found in large jars or urn burials (4000–3300 BCE).

 Metallurgy

-Metal finds have dated as early as Period IIB, with a few copper items.
+Metal findings have been dated as early as Period IIB, with a few copper items.